-*NB Private road transfer for Superior and Deluxe Options.
+*NB Private road transfer for Superior option.
 Transfer may be shared for Standard Option.

 The Victoria Falls are one of the natural Seven Wonders of the World and is the largest sheet of falling water on earth – a spellbinding and mesmerising spectacle.
 The sheer mass of water cascading down the 100m drop across nearly 2km makes a thunderous roar and creates a magnificent spray of water that can be seen for miles – hence the local name ‘mosi oa tunya’ meaning ‘the smoke that thunders’.

 Ilala Lodge is situated close to Victoria Falls as well as to the town centre.
 Wild animals are often seen grazing the hotel lawns as the National Park borders the front of the property.
 The Lodge offers 32 en-suite rooms each with access to the lawns or a balcony with good views of the Victoria Falls.
 There is an à la carte restaurant which serves breakfast, lunch and dinner and offers a comprehensive wine list and cocktails.

 Established in 1904, the Victoria Falls Hotel is set in the Victoria Falls National Park with a private path to the Victoria Falls.
 Overlooking the Victoria Falls Bridge and gorge, it is one of the most famous hotels in Africa and is renowned for its elegance and charm.
 The en suite rooms and suites are well appointed and are furnished in traditional Edwardian style with every modern amenity.

 Day 3 & 4: Chobe / Linyanti